leon-thomm/Ryven/docs/README.md

 #### Placing Nodes

-Just right click on a flow to see what nodes you can place.
-You can then also press 'Shift'+'P' to place a new node next to the last one and move it around with 'Shift'+Arrow.
+Right click.
+You can then also press 'Shift'+'P' to place a new node next to the selected one and move it around with 'Shift'+Arrow.

-#### Selecting Items
+#### Selecting, Dragging, Connecting

 Left Mouse

 ### Variables

 You can create new variables just like scripts.
 By right clicking on a variable, you can set the value in the dialog that pops up.
 Whatever you type into that field will be evaluated by Python using the _eval()_ method, so the datatype will automatically be parsed just like when assigning variables in Python source code.
-To use a variable, you must use the get var node, which returns it's _value_ (without copying it).
+To use a variable, you must use the _get var_ node, which returns its _value_ (without copying it!).
+You can press Ctrl+s in the value edit dialog.

 [//]: # (As long as your variable does not have a complex tape that will be given by reference when the object is being passed to another node, the original variable's value will not change if you change the value of what's coming out of the get var node.
 However if the variable does have a referenced type, it will.
 If you are not sure about that, dont panic, I did not apply any custom operations on the variables in Ryven according to their types, so everything behaves strictly following the rules of Python, nothing else.)